Skip to table of contents

 If student scores less than 75% on clinical competencies, the student must self-assess errors and undergo remediation with the assigned faculty mentor.
 The student must retake the competency until a score of 75% is achieved.
 The initial grade will stand.

-When remediation is necessary student must fill out the Patient Care/Competency Remediation Agreement Form and the Remediation Self-Assessment Worksheet and turn in both to their assigned faculty mentor.
+When remediation is necessary, student must complete the Patient Care/Competency Remediation Agreement Form and the Remediation Self-Assessment Worksheet and turn in both to their assigned remediation faculty.

 MENTORING